pitchblack408/bind_dns_local_lab/Part2-Bind9-Local-DNS-Installation-Guide-IPv4-IPv6.md

 # Conclusion
-This is a short exercise will help one get started with a local install of dns with ipv4 and ipv6 using the Unique Link Address as the subnet, but there is much more to read and work with in dns.
-In the future, I plan on making a part 3 which main focus will be dnssec.
+This is a short exercise will help one get started with a local install of dns with ipv4 and ipv6 using the Unique Link Address as the subnet.

 # Sources